 I grabbed a standard flush valve kit, as well.
 Now I’m in for a total bill of around $33 for both kits.
 I can still save much more than that with the lower water bills that I will have, so I’m still on board with the project.
 Remember, all I originally needed was a new handle.

 With both kits in hand and the weekend upon me, it was time to get started.

 Here’s how I converted my standard 2-piece, water hog, Mansfield toilet into a smarter toilet:

 - Thoroughly clean the toilet and area surrounding it.

 - Turn off the water to the toilet.
 There is a valve just below the tank behind the toilet on the wall (yours may be on the floor).

 - Flush the toilet and grab a big sponge and bucket and start removing the remainder of the water in the tank.
-Believe me…you want it to be bone dry inside.
+Believe me… you want it to be bone dry inside.
 Otherwise, you’ll have yourself a wet floor in a few minutes.
-This all assumes that you have a two-piece toilet.
-If you have a one-piece john, I do not have experience with one of that type.
+This all assumes that you have a 2-piece toilet.
+If you have a 1-piece toilet, I do not have experience with one of that type.